This post may contain affiliate links. But hey! I only promote brands and products that I really trust and love.

 Although it came from a place of concern and trying to help, my family was probably the worst when it came to stigma.
 They would try to shame or scare me out of picking my skin, which a) doesn’t work and b) only made me feel worse about myself.
 I developed a deep, deep feelings of worthlessness and felt like a failure because I couldn’t just stop.

 Beyond my inner circle, stigma came and comes in many forms.

-There were disgusted looks from strangers, people on the internet (where I share my story and about dermatillomania through blogging).
+Strangers and people on the internet (where I share my story and about dermatillomania through blogging) gave me disgusted looks.
 They’d tell me I’m just doing this for attention and could stop if I wanted to, or I’m diseased and shouldn’t leave my house, or just flat out that I’m disgusting.

 And those who don’t stigmatize are prone to offering unsolicited advice.
 Again, they’re well-meaning, but telling me about this skin product or this healing method isn’t conducive to my recovery.
 When I was a young child, my mother took me to my pediatrician to try to find out what was wrong with me.
 The end result was my doctor prescribing me ointment or cream to help my skin heal.
 The problem with that is my skin isn’t slow to heal or needs a little boost, it’s because I literally tear it open over and over again.
 For me, the average picking spot lasts at least a month because I keep going at it.

 If you’re reading this as someone who’s never heard of dermatillomania, you might think this is a really horrible existence to have.
 Truth be told, for me, it was.

 Was because I now accept my disorder and understand that it’s going to be exhausting.
 It’s going to be physically painful (for instance, showering is an adventure because the water stings).
 Sometimes it’s going to royally suck whether it’s because of ignorant comments or because I’m just at my exhaustion limit.